 intelligent surveillance camera [ITU-T F.IVS-ISC (Q12/16)]: A kind of IPU (defined in ITU-T F.743.1) with a PIV module inside, which can process the captured images or video and execute particular analysis algorithm, recognize required information and output analysis result including alarm, video structure data, recognition results, etc.

-CUAV machine vision [ITU-T F.CUAV-MVAreqs (Q21/16)]: It is a signal processing in which input is an image / video and output may be image / video or characteristics / features associated with that image / video to provide applications and flight control for civilian unmanned aerial vehicle (CUAV) such as guidance, obstacle judgment and avoidance, target recognition and tracking, inspection, etc.
+CUAV machine vision [ITU-T F.CUAV-MVAreqs (Q21/16)]: a signal processing in which input is an image / video and output may be image / video or characteristics / features associated with that image / video to provide applications and flight control for civilian unmanned aerial vehicle (CUAV) such as guidance, obstacle judgment and avoidance, target recognition and tracking, inspection, etc.

 fragmented TLV packet: The fixed-length packet that consists of the header and the body.
 The body is a fragmented stream that are made by the type-length-value (TLV) multiplexing scheme.
 The fragmented TLV packet length is 188 bytes.
 The header length is 3 or 4 bytes.
 The first byte of the header is 47HEX [ITU-T J.288].
 This TLV multiplexes MMT data, time etc.